 It's typical of osteoarthritis, but can also occur in other diseases.
 Osteoarthritis is a degenerative disease which affects most of the mobile joints (hip, spine, hand, knee) and is produced by alterations in the cartilage and subchondral bone and is the result of several diseases with similar symptoms due to the wear and tear of aging.

-If you'd like to read similar articles to Subchondral sclerosis - Symptoms and Treatment, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to Subchondral Sclerosis - Symptoms and Treatment, we recommend you visit our Diseases & secondary effects category.

 - If the pain is very acute, your best option may be surgery to replace the joints.
 This will eliminate the symptoms.